For the Manila-based carrier, this means pairing its order for nine Airbus A350-1000s with a fresh take on business class.

 However, a spokesperson for Philippine Airlines tells Executive Traveller “we will consider new designs for all cabins.”

-Philippine Airlines has inked an order for nine Airbus A350-1000s due to arrive across the back end of 2025 through to 2027.
+Philippine Airlines has inked an order for nine Airbus A350-1000s at a cost of $3.2 billion, with the aircraft due to arrive across the back end of 2025 through to 2027.

 Under the Philippine flag carrier’s Ultra Long Haul Fleet project, those jets “will be operated on non-stop services from Manila to North America, including to the East Coast of the US and Canada.”

 Flights to East Coast cities such as New York and Toronto would rate as some of the world’s longest flights.
 LINK

 Options on three more A350-1000s will “allow future expansion to new long haul destinations” including “a direct link from the Philippines to Europe,” says Philippine Airlines President Captain Stanley K. Ng.

 “The A350-1000 combines greater range capability with the higher capacity we need to serve future demand.”

 “It’s the perfect aircraft to enable PAL to meet its expansion plans in a sustainable way, while offering passengers the highest levels of onboard comfort.”